This Day In Writing History

-The hateful Marquess of Queensberry publicly accused Wilde of being a "posing sodomite," so Wilde made a complaint of criminal libel against him.
+The hateful Marquess of Queensberry publicly accused him of being a "posing sodomite," so to avoid ruin, Wilde made a complaint of criminal libel against him.
 He was arrested and released on bail.

-A team of detectives led Queensberry's lawyers to London's gay underground and details of Wilde's associations with male prostitutes, transvestites, and gay brothels were soon uncovered and leaked to the press, which assailed him nonstop.
+A team of detectives led Queensberry's lawyers to London's gay underground.
+Wilde's associations with transvestites, male prostitutes and gay brothels were uncovered and leaked to the press, which assailed him nonstop.

 Queensberry's lawyers claimed that the alleged libel was done for the public good.
 He was acquitted and Wilde found himself arrested for "gross indecency" - a term for homosexual acts that were illegal under British law.

 The jury in Wilde's first trial failed to reach a verdict.
 At his final trial, presided by Justice Sir Alfred Wills, Wilde was convicted of gross indecency and sentenced to the maximum of two years imprisonment - a sentence that the judge believed was too lenient for the "crime" of homosexuality.

 Wilde served his time at three different prisons.
 When he was released, prison life had left him in poor health.
 He spent his last years abroad in self-imposed exile, living under an assumed name.

 He used the alias Sebastian Melmoth, a name based on Saint Sebastian and the main character of Melmoth The Wanderer, a Gothic novel written by Wilde's great uncle, Charles Robert Maturin.